Dry Scalp vs Dandruff or Cradle Cap

 Moisturizing the Scalp

 A few weeks ago I noticed D’s scalp was getting a little dry and flakey, I knew it couldn’t be that she had dandruff so it must be dry scalp.
-I promptly went to our favorite hair care products website, Bee Mine, to order some of their Bee Lovely Hair and Scalp Moisturizer to treat her dry scalp.
+I promptly went to our favorite hair care products website, Bee Mine, to order some of their Bee Lovely website to treat her dry scalp.
 I massage this into her scalp after washed and several times a week.
 It works wonders.
 This product contains shea butter, coconut oil, sweet almond oil, grape seed oil and a blend or essential oils.
 You can get it (and any other Bee Mine product from their website and receive 10% off by using our reader discount code UTHMFALL.

 Essential Oils for Dry Scalp